eliotbaez/personal-voice-synth/README.md

 anything else that makes it easier to write analysis code.
 2. The analyzer.
 This will be in charge of taking in sets of sound files to create a profile of your voice.
 3. The text comprehension system.
-This will probably consist of a
+This will probably consist of a word interpreter that uses English pronunciation "rules" to guess the pronunciation of a word/sentence, and a phoneme backend.
+Think DECTalk phonemes.
 3. The synthesizer.
 This is the part that uses the voice profile to generate actual sounds.